Tokyo Disney Hotel Reviews & Recommendations

 Henn na Hotel Maihama Tokyo Bay

 It’s increasingly popular to stay at Airbnb in Japan.
-There are a number around Tokyo Disney Resort and are great for the budget.
+There are a number around Tokyo Disney Resort, and they are easy on your budget.
 Just keep in mind:

 - There’s a good chance you’re in a local neighborhood and need to rely on buses or may need to take multiple trains